-Nina directs licensing in support of rollout of aeronautical, maritime and terrestrial networks and services globally.
-Nina develops and implements market access strategies, designs trade advocacy campaigns, and performs network due diligence for commercial, government and military clients across the world.
-These include global network operators, service providers, governments and military establishments, as well as international organizations.
+Leading Access Partnership’s UK and Europe geographic practice, Nina develops and implements market access strategies, designs trade advocacy campaigns, and performs network due diligence for commercial, government and military clients across the region.
+These include global network operators, service providers, governments and military establishments, as well as international organisations.

 Nina joined Access Partnership after serving on a bilateral Joint Economic Commission of the United States Treasury.
 There, she was responsible for bilateral project negotiations, management planning, and program strategy in support of US and non-US government agencies.
 She previously managed bilateral research efforts on the West Bank, has worked in mission reporting at the International Monetary Fund, in financial publishing, and in political development research.Email Nina